garden-io/garden/docs/reference/action-types/Deploy/exec.md

     # this action.
     command:

-    # Optionally set a command to check the status of the deployment in dev mode.
+    # Optionally set a command to check the status of the deployment in sync mode.
 Garden will run the status command
     # at an interval until it returns a zero exit code or times out.
     #
     # If no `statusCommand` is set, Garden will consider the deploy ready as soon as it has started the process.